Yuchen-PLB/ECS171-FP/README.md

 ![alt text](https://github.com/Yuchen-PLB/ECS171-FP/blob/main/pictures/Tree.png)

-#### 3.3.1.3 Interpretation
+#### 3.1.3 Interpretation

-From the above Clusters we are able separate the CPU data into 3 subset:
+From the above Clusters we are able separate the CPU data into 3 subset-

 	1. Early developed CPU

 	2. AMD High perfermance CPU

 	3. Advanced CPU

-By looking into this subset we found that:
+By looking into this subset we found that-

 	The development of chip manufacture technology has greatly decreased the Process Size of the chip, and brought revolutionary improvement on the CPU.
 But the process size is reaching the limit of Silicon's atomic size is about 0.2 nanometers.
 Although, the regression model we discussed before comes with the idea that this thing is not likely to happen in the coming 30-40 years, after the process size reaches that limit, there would not be any breakthrough on chip performance.